mysociety/jkan/_datasets/everypolitician-trinidad-and-tobago-senate.md

 ---
 schema: default
-title: Trinidad and Tobago: Senate
+title: Trinidad and Tobago — Senate
 organization: EveryPolitician
 notes: >-
   Data on the people within the Senate legislature of Trinidad and Tobago.